TritonDataCenter/rfd/rfd/0113/README.md

 authenticating as the user like this pose a problem for RBACv2 design?
 E.g. what if it a subuser calling?
 Or is it a good/bad idea to have admin from a DC authenticating as 'admin' on another DC's cloudapi?
 Perhaps no worse than:
-    triton -a admin --act-as $user image get IMAGE What key setup is required for this?
+`triton -a admin --act-as $user image get IMAGE`.
+What key setup is required for this?
 Perhaps less than for IMGAPI-to-IMGAPI communication.

 ## Open Qs and TODOs